After you start the game, this will be the first thing you'll see. This is the server list menu.

 However, on the game settings (located in the lobby), you are allowed to customize these controls if you wish.

 Now, let's analyze what we have here...

 The game screen is basically where all the action happens in the game and player sprites are visible, as well as the game camera following your character.

 Clicking somewhere on the game screen will make your character look at that direction.

 This little transparent box below the game screen is the chat box.
 It is where messages sent by other players (or you) appear.
 It works just like on AO: One message will appear after another, and will be recorded on the Chat History.
 (4)

-This button at the bottom right corner will show or hide the music list.
+A scroll-able list that shows the songs you can play on the server.
 The music list on AIO works just exactly as the music list on AO, so you should feel right at home.

 5. Court Record button

 Click this button to toggle the Court Record, where the evidence for the current zone you are in is saved.
 You can add, edit, delete or present evidence from within this menu.

 6. OOC chat